 HYDRATE SMARTER, NOT HARDER.

 Make sure you’re truly hydrating your cells!
 Plain old water is great, but you can take some steps to really make sure your cells are able to absorb the hydration you’re working so hard to provide.
 Make sure your electrolyte balance is good – and there are plenty of natural ways to do this.
-Check out this article for more on smart hydration.

 Another Tool For Your Self-Care Toolbox

 Yes, staying hydrated is a form of self-care!
 When you hydrate your body, you are nourishing and blessing your cells with the gift of water.
 Your cells rejoice when they have what they need to function at their best.
 With every sip, you’re loving on your body in a simple yet powerful way.